Family Radio Takes Over

 At midnight on April 29, 2005, Viacom transferred ownership of 610 AM to Harold Camping’s Oakland-based Family Stations; in a few months, as part of the same deal, Viacom will take possession of San Francisco’s 106.9 FM signal (currently KEAR), which they recently acquired from Family Radio.
 Until then 610 remains KFRC, and 106.9 remains KEAR.

-At 11:59 p.m. (about 14 minutes into the recording), the Beau Brummels’ “Laugh Laugh” is cut off by the crew at the KFRC transmitter, who offer a brief homage to Dr. Don Rose, and then it’s officially The Big 610, Family Radio, with Craig Hulsebos hosting the inaugural program.
+At 11:59 p.m. (about 14 minutes into the recording), the Beau Brummels’ “Laugh Laugh” is cut off by the crew at the KFRC transmitter in Berkeley, who offer a brief homage to Dr. Don Rose (who had died on March 30, just weeks before this broadcast) and then it’s officially The Big 610, Family Radio, with Craig Hulsebos hosting the inaugural program.